 - 8.4 The primary objective for smaller, neighbourhood centres and local parades is to ensure that they can continue to provide essential services for their local catchment.
 This is consistent with the Community Strategy aim of ensuring fair access to local services.
 Many of these neighbourhood centres and parades (such as Manor Way in Borehamwood) are acknowledged to have high levels of occupancy.
 However, unless there are controls in place, local shopping facilities will remain under threat from the conversion of premises into eating and drinking establishments, as well as the growth of large supermarkets and superstores, whose range of food and non-food goods continue to increase. - 8.5 The Council will ensure that proposals within Borehamwood, Potters Bar, Radlett and Bushey town centres are appropriate to the size and scale of the centre.
-There are a number of larger supermarkets within Borehamwood and Potters Bar, including a new supermarket which opened at Stirling Corner in January 2011, in addition to several located nearby in Watford, London Colney and Stanmore which serve communities in the borough.
-Proposals for any additional large supermarket(s) will need be demonstrated by retailers, in addition to satisfying the significant adverse impact assessment test as required by PPS4.
+There are a number of larger supermarkets within Borehamwood and Potters Bar, including a new supermarket which opened at Stirling Corner in January 2011, in addition to several located nearby in Watford, London Colney and Stanmore which serve communities in the Borough.
+Proposals for any additional large supermarket(s) will need to accord with national planning policy for the location of retail development as set out in the NPPF.

-Policy CS26 Town centre strategy
+Policy CS27 Town centre strategy

-Development within the designated town, district or neighbourhood centres of Borehamwood, Potters Bar, Bushey and Radlett will be permitted provided that it maintains their primary retail function and wider role as a focus for business, leisure, cultural and other appropriate town centre uses (as defined within PPS4).
+Development within the designated town, district or neighbourhood centres of Borehamwood, Potters Bar, Bushey and Radlett will be permitted provided that it maintains their primary retail function and wider role as a focus for business, leisure, cultural and other appropriate town centre uses (as defined within the NPPF).
 Retail activity elsewhere should be focused within local centres and parades, which will be expected to retain a core of local shopping facilities and accommodate any new retail development, commensurate to their position within the town, district and neighbourhood centre hierarchy.
-Proposals to create in excess of 2,500 sq m of new retail floorspace that is outside of an existing town centre will be subject to the sequential test.
+Proposals for main town centre uses will be considered in accordance with national planning policy set out in the NPPF, including the application of the sequential test and impact assessment as appropriate.